microsoft/fabricrealtimelab/modules/module06a.md

 ## :loudspeaker: Introduction

-In this module, we'll build a Lakehouse architecture to ingest and store our stock data into a traditional star schema using fact and dimension tables.
+In this module, we'll build a lakehouse architecture to ingest and store our stock data into a traditional star schema using fact and dimension tables.
 If you've completed the Data Warehouse module, this module is similar in result, but different in approach by using Notebooks within a lakehouse.
+(Note: it is also possible to use pipelines to orchestrate activities, but this solution will be done completely within notebooks.)

 From an architecture perspective, we'll look to implement a lambda architecture by splitting hot path and cold path data from the Eventstream.
 Hot path will continue to the KQL database as already configured, and cold path will be added to write this raw data to our lakehouse.
 Our event structure will resemble the following: